 Walking on 1st Avenue has its advantages as you start to pass the last of the Italian businesses in the neighborhood.
-Pasty’s Pizzeria (2287 1st Avenue, See Review on TripAdvisor) being the most famous.
+Pasty’s Pizzeria at 2287 First Avenue (See Review on TripAdvisor) being the most famous.
 This is worth the stop.
-The pizza is excellent and at $1.75 is a great deal.
+The pizza is excellent and at $1.75 a slice is a great deal.
 I haven’t tasted that fresh of a tomato sauce in a long time.
-There is a sit down place but stop in for a slice and just walk with it.
+There is a sit-down place but stop in for a slice and just walk with it.
 On sunny day there is nothing better.
 Everyone else must have thought the same thing as I saw slices walking down the street.

 To save some time and the fact that the kids were out, I walked the length of 1st Avenue down to 96th Street to the new Q subway line and doubled back and walked 102nd, 105th, 106th and 110th again to the Harlem River.
 This is scary stuff and a word of advice to readers, please avoid this section of the city.
 All along 1st Avenue in this section by the river are all housing projects especially the very dangerous East River Projects.

-As I walked back up 1st Avenue, I noticed that surrounding these projects are many luxury condos and new stores.
+As I walked back up First Avenue, I noticed that surrounding these projects are many luxury condos and new stores.
 It is a strange mix in the same neighborhood as you can see that the neighborhood is transitioning.
-Still it is not the safest part of the city.
+Still, it is not the safest part of the city.